UIUC-iSchool-DataViz/is445_obuobg_spring2025/week08/lecture08p2.md

  * Javascript is "garbage collected"
  * Javascript is [single-threaded](https://dev.to/steelvoltage/if-javascript-is-single-threaded-how-is-it-asynchronous-56gd)
- * Asynchronous programming can be a real noodle-bender (good news is we already handled this with `bqplot` callbacks!)
+ * Asynchronous programming can be a real brain-bender (good news is we already handled this with `bqplot` callbacks!)

 notes:
 here "garbage collected" just means JS handles memory management - we don't have to explicitly allocate and deallocate regions in memory for variables